Explore different data analysis software applications and the skills you need to land an entry level data analysis position.

 Tableau is a data visualization software used primarily for business analytics and business intelligence.

-Tableau is undoubtedly one of the most popular data visualization platforms in the world of business, particularly because it features an easily understood user interface and seamlessly turns data sets into comprehensible graphics.
+Tableau is undoubtedly one of the most popular data visualization platforms in the business world, particularly because it features an easily understood user interface and seamlessly turns data sets into comprehensible graphics.
 While business users enjoy it because of its ease of use, data analysts like it because it packs powerful tools that can perform advanced analytics functions like segmentation, cohort analysis, and predictive analysis.

 Data visualization is important because it allows data analysts to convey their findings to colleagues and stakeholders who might not otherwise understand them.
 If you’re considering a future in either business analytics or intelligence, then you might consider learning Tableau to prepare for the professional workplace.